mmaelicke/scikit-gstat/README.rst

 Scikit-gstat is rewritten in major part at the moment.
 Most of the changes are internal, but the usage of the `Variogram` class will also change.
 Once merged into the master branch, a description of changes will follow.
-The last Version of the current master branch, 0.1.7, will be kept in a new branch, bu not any further developed in the future.
+The last Version of the current master branch, 0.1.8, is kept in the `version-0.1.8` branch on GitHub, but not developed any further.

 Description
 ~~~~~~~~~~~